 When a client connects as

-the local host, MySQL uses
+the local host, MySQL uses the plugin named

-perform authentication.
-If
+my_auth_plugin to perform authentication.

-employee user name to the server (based on
+employee to the server, based on the

-'auth_string' and perhaps by
+and perhaps by consulting some external authentication system.

 purposes of privilege checking, as the

 employee local user.